dsarratt/sudoku/README.md

-The sudoku grid is represented as a 2D array of sets
+The sudoku grid is represented as a 2D array

-If a cell is solved, it's a set of one
-Otherwise, it's a set of all possible values
+Solved cells are stored as ints, unsolved cells are stored as a set of possible values